 Sun loving dwarf grower.

 This beauty--like her sister, pink Mrs. Iceton-- does not "color-up" like other Crotons.
-Her lovely green leaves get yellow pale yellow blushing, eventually turning a creamy white.
+Her lovely green leaves are suffused with pale yellow, eventually becoming a creamy white.
 Happiest in gentle morning/late summer day sun or dappled light that streams through the trees.
 Grows quickly.

 Almond shape leaves somewhat bigger than those of the orange-red Petra.
 Known for its very bright ripe banana yellow.
 Happy in full sun or shade.